JCGarzaa/WRK1/README.md

     * User can share workouts to feed
 * Creation
     * User can build/edit workouts
 * Detail
-    * User can view details of workout
-* Detail
     * User can track workout in real time
 * Detail